-Jobs skills/vocational training enables individuals to acquire the necessary knowledge and skills to compete in a specific occupation.
-It may be used only when the training is likely to lead to employment.
+Jobs Skills/Vocational Training enables individuals to acquire the necessary knowledge and skills to compete in a specific occupation.
+This component may only be used when the training is likely to lead to employment.
 This activity is provided through existing resources available in the community on a non-reimbursable basis, until the resources have been exhausted.
 This activity is for non-exempt ABAWD Food Stamp requirements only.

-This training must be preparation for a specific occupation and is conducted by an instructor in a non-work site or classroom setting.
-Entry into this activity is restricted, and training is authorized only for programs that can be completed in 1 year or less.
+This training must be preparation for a specific occupation and conducted by an instructor in a non-work site or classroom setting.
+Entry into this activity is selective and training is authorized only for programs that can be completed in one year or less.